 Master of Science in Nursing

-The Masters of Science in Nursing (MSN) program prepares nurses for roles as family nurse practitioners (FNPs) and nurse educators (NE) in healthcare or academic settings.
+The Master of Science in Nursing (MSN) program prepares nurses for roles as family nurse practitioners (FNPs), adult-gerontology nurse practitioners (AGNPs), or nurse educators (NEs) in healthcare or academic settings.
 Graduates formulate clinical, administrative, or policy decisions to promote health among patients, families, or communities along the continuum of wellness and illness.
-The MSN curriculum is based on the American Association of Colleges of Nursing (AACN)’s MSN education competencies, Quality and Safety Education for Advanced Nursing Practice (QSEN), National League for Nursing’s (NLN) nurse educator competencies, and the National Organization of Nurse Practitioner Faculty’s (NONPF) nurse practitioner core competencies.
-Graduates of the MSN FNP track are eligible to take the national FNP certification examination and are eligible for state licensure as FNPs.
+The MSN curriculum is based on competencies and guidelines established by the Colorado Board of Nursing, the American Association of Colleges of Nursing (AACN), Quality and Safety Education for Advanced Nursing Practice (QSEN), and the National Task Force for Quality Nurse Practitioner Education (NTF).
+Graduates of the MSN FNP and AGNP tracks are eligible to take the national nurse practitioner certification examinations and are eligible for state licensure as nurse practitioners.
 Graduates of the MSN NE track are eligible to take the national certified nurse educator (CNE) examination.
-Graduates may also pursue doctoral education.
+Graduates of the MSN program, regardless of track, may also pursue doctoral education (e.g., PhD, DNP, EdD).

 Admission to the MSN Program